sutta » mn » Majjhima Nikāya 114

 Attamano āyasmā sāriputto bhagavato bhāsitaṁ abhinandīti.

-Satisfied, Venerable Sāriputta was happy with what the Buddha said.
+Satisfied, Venerable Sāriputta approved what the Buddha said.

 Sevitabbāsevitabbasuttaṁ niṭṭhitaṁ catutthaṁ.